SolastaMods/SolastaUnfinishedBusiness/Documentation/Feats.md

 You are an expert at hand-to-hand combat, gaining the following benefits:
 • Your Unarmed Strikes deal 1d6+Strength modifier bludgeoning damage.
 If you aren't wielding any weapons or a shield when you make the attack roll, the d6 becomes a d8.
 • When you take the Attack action and got at least one free hand, you can use your bonus action to either make an unarmed strike or grapple a creature.
+• When you make an unarmed attack, you can reroll any 1s on damage dice you roll as a part of that attack and must take the new result.

 # 21. - Burning Touch [SOL]